Johnson Controls Data Breach Exposes Employees' Sensitive Information

 It's free to join.

 On February 1, 2023, Johnson Controls International plc, a global leader in building products and solutions, experienced a major data breach.
 The incident was later disclosed to state authorities in California, Texas, and Vermont on June 30 and July 1, 2025.
-According to official filings, the breach affected at least 38,037 individuals in Texas alone, with additional impacts likely in other states.
+According to official filings, the breach affected at least 38,037 individuals in Texas alone, with additional impacts in other states.

 The breach involved unauthorized access to internal systems, resulting in the exposure of personal information.
 The types of consumer information exposed included personal information provided to the company by employees, contract workers, and while in the job application process.